Skip to content ↓

 Curriculum

-Education at Abberley Parochial follows our vision for the school.
+Education at Abberley Parochial VC Primary follows our vision for the school and ensures that pupils receive their full entitlement detailed within the National Curriculum for England.
 Connection is the over-arching theme which motivates all that we strive to achieve.
-Connected children thrive and care about what they do and achieve.
+Connected children thrive and care about what they do and accomplish.

 Our vision has three aspects: